amrisi/amr-guidelines/amr.md

 > I know the person you saw.

-AMR also uses inverse roles for embedded yes-no clauses (usually having a "whether" or "if").
-The concept `truth-value` is used to refer to whether or not an event happened:
+AMR also uses inverse roles for embedded interrogative clauses, such as those that start with "whether".
+As with relative clauses, we do not uses `amr-unknown`; instead, `truth-value` is used to refer to whether or not an event happened:

 ```lisp
 (k / know-01